Algebraic-Programming/OneStopParallel/README.md

-# one-stop-parallel
+# OneStopParallel

-This repository, one-stop-parallel, is copyright by the Computing Systems Laboratory, Zurich Research Center, Huawei Technologies Switzerland AG.
+This repository, OneStopParallel, is copyright by the Computing Systems Laboratory, Zurich Research Center, Huawei Technologies Switzerland AG.